psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 * Fixed: Unprotected (function_exists) shell_exec and exec calls across the REST API, WP Cron, Dashboard Widget, and all other relevant execution paths.
 * Fixed: Missing check for getenv / putenv for URL Normalization (safexec).
+* Fixed: An edgecase where users are locked out by the transient cache because the Status tab and its "Clear Plugin Cache" button are inaccessible when plugin functionality is disabled.
 * Performance: Added --no-mmap flag to ripgrep cache scans for faster I/O on large directories of small binary cache files.
+* Performance: Improve capability checks via transients.
 * Improved: Nginx detection and Setup (Assume Nginx Mode) process.
 Nginx detection and setup page redirection is now prioritized before all other environment checks with clean instructions.
 * Improved: UI/UX on Setup Page.
 * Improved: Compatibility on aaPanel.
 Fully tested and functional.
 See aaPanel/issues/270 for ongoing issue.
 (Thanks to @neikoloves)